fushuhao6/fushuhao.github.io/index.md

 ## About Me

-I'm currently in my fourth year of studying for my Ph.D. in Psychology at the University of California, Los Angeles.
+I'm currently in my fifth year of studying for my Ph.D. in Psychology at the University of California, Los Angeles.
-I'm fortunate to have [Professor Hongjing Lu](https://cvl.psych.ucla.edu/people/) as my advisor.
-Before starting my Ph.D., I earned my B.S. in Computer Science and Mathematics from the Hong Kong University of Science and Technology under the guidance of [Professor Qifeng Chen](https://cqf.io/).
+I'm fortunate to have [Professor Hongjing Lu](https://cvl.psych.ucla.edu/people/) and [Professor Ying Nian Wu](http://www.stat.ucla.edu/~ywu/) as my advisor.
+Before starting my
+Ph.D., I earned my B.S. in Computer Science and Mathematics from the Hong Kong University of Science and Technology under the guidance of [Professor Qifeng Chen](https://cqf.io/).
 I also had the pleasure of spending a fantastic year in the [CCVL lab](https://ccvl.jhu.edu/) at Johns Hopkins University, working under the mentorship of